toppggg/meow_base/README.md

     export PYTHONPATH=/home/patch/Documents/Research/Python

 ## Benchmarking
-Benchmarks have been written for this library, but are included in the seperate meow_benchmarking package
+Benchmarks have been written for this library, but are included in the seperate https://github.com/PatchOfScotland/meow_benchmarks package